OVERVIEW OF ALL ACTIVITIES

 Many Activities Take Place Away From the Sewee Center.
 Please Note the Activity Location Address!

-Bee Hive Demonstration
+Bee Hive Demonstration Max: None

-10 - 11/1 - 2 pm
+10 - 11/1 - 2 pm Register Upon Center Arrival

-Natural History (E) See Honey Bees in an actual hive and how the bees play a crucial role in pollination services, providing many of the food items we eat.
+Natural History (E) See Honeybees in an actual hive and how the bees play a crucial role in pollination services, providing many of the food items we eat.
 Hives have long provided humans with honey and beeswax, spawning a large beekeeping industry, though many species occur in the wild.
 Honeybees are social and cooperative insects, the colonies meant to thrive year after year with thousands of bees!
 We will describe the bee life cycle from egg to bee.
 Learn about her Royal Highness and the life of the drones.
 It’s an amazing bee world!
 Beekeepers will meet you at the Bee Apiary.

 Leader: Jim Strohm, Journeyman Beekeeper, Charleston Community Bee Gardens